-See also A Day in the Life of Harry Potter, J.K.
-Rowling @ Web English Teacher, Harry Potter Wizards Collection, Teaching Harry Potter, Teaching 'Harry Potter' with the NY Times, and What's All the Fuss About Harry Potter?
+See also J.K.
+Rowling (Varsity Tutors), Harry Potter Wizards Collection, Teaching Harry Potter, Teaching 'Harry Potter' with the NY Times, and What's All the Fuss About Harry Potter?

 A lesson plan from Scholastic.
-See also Fiction Elements in Hatchet and Study Guide for Hatchet.
-For Information Gary Paulson, go to his Home Page.
+See also Fiction Elements in Hatchet and Study Guide for Hatchet, and Gary Paulson.

 An extensive unit from Yale-New Haven Teachers Institute.
-See also Acronyms - Characters in The Hobbit for another lesson plan and The Tolkien Society for information about Tolkien.
+See also Acronyms - Characters in The Hobbit, and The Tolkien Society.

 A Teacher's Guide from Scholastic for this book by Louis Sachar.
-See also Holes, Holes Lesson Plans from Disney, and Holes by Louis Sachar - Teacher Pages for other lesson pans and resources.
+See also Holes Educator Guide for lesson plans to use with the movie version of this book.

 Teacher's Guide from Vintage Books for this wonderful book by Sandra Cisneros.
 Also, see House on Mango Street and Understanding Hispanic/Latino Culture and History Through Children’s Literature.